Viral Infections in the Mouth (Symptoms with Pictures)

 Shingles rash on roof of the mouth (recurrent varicella-zoster virus infection)

-Varicella or chickenpox is the initial infection that occurs when a person contracts the VZV for the first time, typically during childhood.
-It leads to itchy, fluid-filled blisters that cover the entire body.
-It is primarily transmitted through respiratory droplets from an infected person or direct contact with the fluid from their blisters.
+The first stage is called chickenpox, which occurs when you get the virus for the first time — typically in childhood.
+It causes itchy, fluid-filled blisters that cover the entire body.
+Chickenpox spreads mainly through respiratory droplets from an infected person or direct contact with fluid from their blisters.

-After this phase, the virus enters a dormant state in the body's nerves.
+After this stage, the virus goes dormant in the body’s nerves.

 Mouth symptoms of VZV